chryss/dyndowntools/README.md

 ### 1. Download and preprocess ERA5 files

-Manually run `era5_download.sh [YEAR] [MONTH]` for a single month.
+Manually run `era5_download.sh [YEAR] [MONTH]` to download and preprocess ERA5 input files for a single month.
 For a whole year, edit/check script to enable list of months and run it `era5_download.sh [YEAR]`.
 Similarly, multiple years can be downloaded at once.

 The script first calls `rda_month.py YYYYMM`, which uses joblib to paralellize / accelerate download.

-Once a month's worth of ERA5 data is downloaded, `era5_download.sh` calls `preprocess_era.sh` is run.
-It does two things:
+Once a month's worth of ERA5 data is downloaded, `era5_download.sh` calls and runs `preprocess_era.sh`.
+This script does two things:

-  - using `cdo` from the command line, replace negative values in the soil moisture files with 0.01.
+  - using `cdo` from the command line, it replaces negative values in the soil moisture files with a value of 0.01.
-  - calling `preprocess_snow.py` on the snow input data to create combined synthetic snow dataset including the (already downloaded) JRA55 data. **NOTE:** Before 1958/10, replace  `preprocess_snow.py` with `preprocess_snow_fromclim.py` in  `preprocess_era.sh`, to use (already generated) snow climatology instead of JRA55 data
+  - calling `preprocess_snow.py` on the snow input data it creates combined synthetic snow dataset including the (already downloaded) JRA55 data. **NOTE:** When working on data from before October 1958, replace  `preprocess_snow.py` with `preprocess_snow_fromclim.py` in  `preprocess_era.sh`, to use the (already generated) snow climatology instead of JRA55 data

 ### 2. WRF Preprocessing System (WPS)